Russian frigate Pskov: Construction and career

 The frigate was the fourth ship of the class.
 The keel was laid in 1984 with yard number 204 at the Zaliv Shipyard in Kerch.
 The ship was launched in 1987.
 The frigate was commissioned on 29 December 1987 as Imeni 70-letiya VChK-KGB (Named after 70th anniversary of Cheka-KGB).

-The ship was assigned to the 2nd Brigade of Border Guard Ships, 1st Red Banner Division of Border Guard Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
+The ship was assigned to the 2nd Brigade of Border Patrol Ships, 1st Red Banner Division of Border Patrol Ships in Petropavlovsk-Kamchatsky, part of the Northeastern Border District.
 In mid 1988, Imeni 70-letiya VChK-KGB sailed from Sevastopol to its assigned homeport in Petropavlovsk-Kamchatsky via Suez Canal.

 Upon the dissolution of the Soviet Union in December 1991, the ship was retained by Russia and the Maritime Border Forces of the Russian Federation inherited it.
 The frigate was renamed to Pskov on 1 December 1993.

 She was decommissioned on 24 April 2002.
 Pskov was stricken from the coast guard on 28 February 2003 and was sent to China for scrapping, although according to Jane's Fighting Ships 2015-2016, the ship was extant and non-operational as of 2015.